juliandierker/yUOShi/README.md

 Propper instructions here in the wiki

 ## Deployment
 Deployment is not a github action yet but there is a dockerfile for this.
-You can start and restart the production at https://vm620.rz.uos.de using your LDAP and follow the instructions in the Wiki here.
+You can start and restart the production at https://vm620.rz.uos.de using your LDAP and follow the instructions in the Wiki https://github.com/juliandierker/yUOShi/wiki/Deploy.

 ## Rights
 This is an opensource-projects running under the MIT-License.